Keilwerth SX90R alto saxophone (Edition 75, or Anniversary)

 Well, I'm not that impressed with the key pearls.
-Rather than going for
+Rather than going

-3 or 4 millimetres in it, but in terms of feel
+There's only about 3 or 4 millimetres in it, but in terms of feel

-From a strictly personal point of view, aesthetically speaking, I don't
+From a strictly personal point of view, aesthetically speaking,

-look a bit more 'integrated' - but my impression
+in Ebony they'd look a bit more 'integrated' - but my impression

-The case is of the semi-soft variety - which is fine enough, and it's
+The case is of the semi-soft variety - which is fine enough, and

-zips have a nasty habit of breaking.
+in my experience zips have a nasty habit of breaking.
 Having said

 that, it appears that the case cover is removable - so fitting a